TECH

 4. When we need to send commands (basically call .write() with some data).

-In our guide, we'll talk about 3 different protocols used when working with fitness devices:
+In our guide, we'll talk about 3 different protocols used when working with fitness devices and how they can influence the health and fitness app retention rate:

 Let’s first talk about each of them in general, and then learn how we can seamlessly build them into the React Native workout app, avoiding extra pitfalls and headaches.